yext/studio/README.md

 # Studio Bug Bash

-Welcome to the Bug Bash for Studio!
+Welcome to Studio!
 This README will help you get setup with Studio and acquaint you with its features.
 You can find the Issue/Enhancement Submission form [here](https://docs.google.com/forms/d/e/1FAIpQLScV8tnR7pS6DnBStRaw2CLnupd5ogOpWSHln82EdOqWg_cFMw/viewform).
 You can see what's already been submitted in this [Sheet](https://docs.google.com/spreadsheets/d/1YYUOtUm8qtELUlnCJ2Btb72irirRy0iHiC6Vo5uh7p0/edit?usp=sharing).

 ## What is Studio?